d12frosted/elpa-mirror/stable-melpa/org-re-reveal-readme.txt

 This package provides Org export functionality to generate HTML presentations with the presentation framework reveal.js.
+In conjunction with other packages (see comments on emacs-reveal below), this is an excellent approach to generate Open Educational Resources (OER).

 Quickstart:
 0. Install reveal.js: https://revealjs.com/